Reelfoot Lake State Park: Fishing

 Fishing is available throughout the year on Reelfoot lake.
 Bass, crappie, and catfish are most popular sought after fish.
 The appropriate Tennessee fishing license and lake permits are required for anglers.

 Hiking

 Reelfoot Lake State Park offers several easy to moderate trails allowing access to the unique wetland areas available.
 Trail information is available at the park's visitor center.

-Museum and Nature Center
+Museum and Visitor Center

 The R.C.
 Donaldson Memorial Museum features a variety of exhibits displaying the ecology, history, and culture of the area.
 The nature center at the museum contains various non-releasable raptors, several snakes, and other wildlife.
+It also serves as the park Visitor Center.